msarson/ClarionDateTimeUtils/README.md

 A small Clarion project demonstrating a DateTime container and a TimeSpan calculator.

 ## Contents
-- DateTimeClass: A minimal class that stores a DATE and TIME, with helpers to set/get and compare.
+- DateTimeClass: A minimal class that stores a DATE and TIME, with helpers to set/get, compare, and get date information (day of week, day of year).
 - TimeSpanClass: Computes the span between two DateTime values in seconds, minutes, hours, days, weeks, months, and years.

 ## Key files